Spotify CEO renews attack on Apple after Musk's salvo

-On Monday, Elon Musk criticized the fee Apple charges software developers, including Twitter, for in-app purchases, and posted a meme suggesting he was willing to "go to war" rather than pay the levy.
+On Monday, the world's richest person Elon Musk criticized the fee Apple charges software developers - including his Twitter business - for in-app purchases, and posted a meme suggesting he was willing to "go to war" rather than pay it.

 Apple did not immediately respond to a request for comment on Wednesday.
-It said earlier this week that the commissions it gets help to fund reviews of apps to ensure consumers are not exposed to fraud, pornography or privacy-intrusion.
+It has previously said the 30% cut it takes on purchases made in its App Store is used to protect consumers in areas such as fraud and privacy.

-Spotify has previously submitted antitrust complaints against Apple's policies with the European Commission.
+Spotify has previously submitted antitrust complaints against Apple in various countries, alleging the 30% charge has forced Spotify to "artificially inflate" its own prices.

-Apart from Musk, Ek also tagged various technology executives in his tweets, from Epic Games CEO Tim Sweeney to Microsoft President Brad Smith.
+Ek tagged a number of sympathetic business leaders in his 21-tweet thread, including Musk, Microsoft president Brad Smith, and Proton founder Andy Yen.

+Tim Sweeney, the CEO of "Fortnite" maker Epic Games, subsequently tweeted that fighting Apple's "monopoly" was "an American issue transcending party politics".

 (Reporting by Supantha Mukherjee in Stockholm and Martin Coulter in London Editing by Mark Potter)